Cognizant-RDMAI/.github/profile/README.md

 :droplet: [**Open Orthophosphate Model:**](https://github.com/Cognizant-RDMAI/Open-Orthophosphate-Model) Using AI/ML to predict Orthophosphate concentrations in river catchments.

-:cow: [**Open Poached Land Detection:**](https://github.com/Cognizant-RDMAI/Open-Poached-Land-Detection) Using satellite-derived spectral indicators to detect disturbed ground, a potential source of diffuse water pollution.
+:globe_with_meridians: [**Open Poached Land Detection:**](https://github.com/Cognizant-RDMAI/Open-Poached-Land-Detection) Leveraging machine learning and remote sensing to detect soil degradation

-:eyes: More models coming soon...
-We are working on few more models in parallel, which will be released in the coming weeks.

 All AI/ML and remote sensing models from RDMAI are still under development and the second versions will be released towards the end of the project, in November 2025.